Xela3026/workflows-docs/docs/event-schemas.md

 You can then catch and store this data using an [Event Subscription](./event-subscriptions.md).
 So:
 1. An action is executed.
 2. An event is triggered.
 It will record information about the action.
-3. The information is relayed to all the event subscribers and stored.
+3. The information is relayed to all the event subscribers and used.
 Learn more about event subscriptions [here](./event-subscriptions.md).

 <br/>